Anuradhapura © Aitor Garcia ViÃ±as

-The remains of the ancient sacred city of Anuradhapura are sited about 130 miles (205km) north of Colombo, standing majestically in the jungle that for generations hid away the palaces, monasteries and monuments, which have been there since the third century BC.
-The ancient city was capital of the island for more than 10 centuries, until an invasion in the year 993, having initially been founded around a fig tree grown from a cutting of Buddha's 'tree of enlightenment'.
+The remains of the ancient city of Anuradhapura are situated about 130 miles (205km) north of Colombo, standing majestically in the jungle that for generations hid away the palaces, monasteries and monuments, which have been there since the third century BC.
+The ancient city was capital of the island for more than 10 centuries, until an invasion in the year 993; the city is said to have been founded around a fig tree grown from a cutting of Buddha's 'tree of enlightenment'.

 Opening times: Daily 8am-5pm.